apduncan/cvanmf/docs/nextflow.md

 It's good practice to avoid requesting too much memory for each job.
-When first running a new dataset, you can get a good report of resource usage by running with Nextflow's `--with-report` option ([documented here](https://www.nextflow.io/docs/latest/tracing.html#execution-report)).
+When first running a new dataset, you can get a good report of resource usage by running with Nextflow's `-with-report` option ([documented here](https://www.nextflow.io/docs/latest/tracing.html#execution-report)).

 A sensible step could be to run for a single rank and a small number of